natasharamburrun/WDI-34-Project-4/README.md

     });
 }
 ```
+Implementing the Stripe card API took a significant amount of time to complete.
+The documents and instructions I followed were intuitive although as we learnt a different approach, such as making AXIOS request rather than Fetch, this means I had to watch tutorials and read a lot of documentation before implementing this API.

-<strong>Add a new item</strong>: The application has CRUD functionality where you can create, update, read and delete items.
-For this feature I have implemented API Filestack to enable user to upload images.
-I have also included dropdown options to make it easier for users to select options when filling out form.
+<strong>Add a new item</strong>: This application has CRUD functionality where you can create, read, update and delete items for sale.
+For this feature, I have implemented API Filestack to enable users to upload images.
+I have also included drop-down options to make it easier for users to select options when filling out the form.
 <p align="center"><img src="src/images/new-items.gif" "width=700"></p>

 <strong>Users Profile Index Page</strong>: I have created a users profile index page to provide the app a community feel.
 Allowing users to view profiles for buyers and sellers.
 <p align="center"><img src="src/images/user-index.png" "width=700"></p>

 #### Challenges and features to include
-- Disable buy now button when item has been sold
+- Disable buy now button when an item has been sold
-- Payment successful to include order info including order id, and buyer info ie email and address.
+- Payment successful to include order info including order id, and buyer info, i.e. email and address.
 - filter options to include sort by colour, item or price.
-- Favourite items and list on the user profile page (ie wishlist)
+- Favourite items and list on the user profile page (i.e. wishlist)
 - Allow users to follow each other
+- Implement Apple pay, Google pay and PayPal